 Most engineers stop mid-calf or so; for me it’s well below the thickest part of my lower leg.
 The Black Sign Aviators most certainly do NOT.
 And let me tell you I exhausted just about every inch of calf space they offered (my calves are not small).

-Speaking with Black Sign owner Taka Okamoto—via S&S’s extremely wonderful/bilingual Mari Jacobsen— the Aviator boots begin to make more and more sense.
+Speaking with Black Sign owner Taka Okamoto—via S&S’s extremely wonderful/bilingual Mari Jacobson— the Aviator boots begin to make more and more sense.

 Cowboy boots turned into laceless Army boots even for those not astride a horse.
 Those boots eventually grew straps and buckles and became WWII engineers initially worn largely by pilots, including this vintage research pair below that Black Sign uncovered.